Codeplain-ai/plain2code_client/Plain-language-specification.md

 ## Test Requirements

-The top level section `***Test Requirements:***` is a list of instructions that implementation of end-to-end tests and provide details of testing environment.
+The top level section `***Test Requirements:***` is a list of instructions that steer implementation of end-to-end tests and provide details of testing environment.

 Here's an example specification of test requirements.